-You can file an appeal with your MHP in any of the following situations:
+You can file an appeal with your mental health plan in any of the following situations:

-- The MHP or one of the contracted providers decides that you do not qualify to receive any Medi-Cal specialty mental health services because you do not meet the medical necessity criteria. - Your provider thinks you need a specialty mental health service and asks the MHP for approval, but the MHP does not agree and denies your provider's request, or changes the type or frequency of service. - Your provider has asked the MHP for approval, but the MHP needs more information to make a decision and doesn't complete the approval process on time. - Your MHP doesn't provide services to you based on the timelines the MHP has set up. - You don't think the MHP is providing services soon enough to meet your needs. - Your grievance, appeal, or expedited appeal wasn't resolved in time. - You and your provider do not agree on the specialty mental health services you need.
+The mental health plan or one of the contracted providers decides that you do not qualify to receive

+- any Medi-Cal specialty mental health services because you do not meet the medical necessity criteria. - Your provider thinks you need a specialty mental health service and asks the mental health plan for approval, but the mental health plan does not agree and denies your provider's request or changes the type or frequency of service. - Your provider has asked the mental health plan for approval, but the mental health plan needs more information to make a decision and doesn't complete the approval process on time. - Your mental health plan doesn't provide services to you based on the timelines the mental health plan has set up. - You don't think the mental health plan is providing services soon enough to meet your needs. - Your grievance, appeal, or expedited appeal wasn't resolved in time. - You and your provider do not agree on the specialty mental health services you need.